TheInventorMan/arXiv-title-generator/README.md

 ```

-The vocabulary size is 74, and this includes alphanumeric characters, as well as other symbols.
+The vocabulary size is 74, and this includes alphanumeric characters and other symbols.
 The output layer is then passed into a character map to translate softmax outputs into a character.

-### Results

 <p>&nbsp;</p>

+#### Results:

 The output began to make sense after about the 14th epoch, where I got results that might pass as an actual paper title to the untrained eye: